 Ant Mimic Spider (Castianeira longipalpis)

-Detailing the identifying qualities of the Ant Mimic Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Ant Mimic Spider.

 Updated: 1/31/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org